ssbc/ssb-index-feeds/README.md

 query.
 The subfeed object has the shape `{ feedpurpose, subfeed, keys, metadata }`, the same shape as returned by `ssb-meta-feeds` APIs.

+### `sbot.indexFeedWriter.doneOld(query, cb)` (async)

+_Informs you when the index feed for the given query has processed the existing database_

+`query` must be an `ssb-ql-0` query, either as stringified JSON or as an object.

+The callback `cb` will be called as soon as the *writing* of the index feed has finished processing all "old" messages on the log.
+The callback is called with zero arguments.

 ### `sbot.indexFeedWriter.stop(query)` (sync)

 _Cancels the updating of the index feed for the given query, if it had started_